tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ###  Fragmentation

 The record layer fragments information blocks into TLSPlaintext records carrying data in chunks of 2^14 bytes or less.
-Client message boundaries are not preserved in the record layer (i.e., multiple client messages of the same ContentType MAY be coalesced into a single TLSPlaintext record, or a single message MAY be fragmented across several records).
+Message boundaries are not preserved in the record layer (i.e., multiple messages of the same ContentType MAY be coalesced into a single TLSPlaintext record, or a single message MAY be fragmented across several records).
-Alert messages {{alert-protocol}} MUST NOT be fragmented across records.
+Alert messages ({{alert-protocol}}) MUST NOT be fragmented across records.

 %%% Record Layer
        struct {